Scroll Top

 At Insight to Action, we’re big believers in having core and extended team members create a robust situation analysis and market outlook prior to coming to the meeting.
 Along with the situation assessment, each participant will be asked to articulate growth hypotheses.

 A recent situation assessment outline included the following components.
-The first nine are the focus of the situation assessment, while the last five are output of the growth strategy framework that are developed and refined in the worksesssions.
+The first nine are the focus of the situation assessment, while the last five are output of the growth strategy framework that are developed and refined in the worksessions.

 1. External assessment key findings: US market size, US market growth, key segments